zumasys/docs/site/jbase/jedi/mongodb/mongodb-docker-quickstart/README.md

 ```

-We can write objects to both a jBASE file and a Mongo file:
+We can write objects to both a jBASE file and a MongoDB file:

 ```
 sh support ~ -->create-file mike-jd